gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 ### Full Java 22 support

 With this release, Gradle supports running on [Java 22](https://jdk.java.net/22/).
-This means you can now use Java 22 for the [daemon](userguide/gradle_daemon.html) and [toolchains](userguide/toolchains.html).
+This means you can now use Java 22 for the [daemon](userguide/gradle_daemon.html) in addition to [toolchains](userguide/toolchains.html).

 For details, see the full [compatibility documentation](userguide/compatibility.html#java).

 <a name="daemon-toolchains"></a>
 ### Gradle daemon JVM configurable via toolchain

-Previously, capturing the JVM requirements of the build was cumbersome and error-prone, often leading to build failures when using the wrong JVM version.
+Previously, Gradle did not support capturing the JVM requirements of the build, which could lead to build failures when using the wrong JVM version.
 This made such builds harder to import into IDEs or run locally.

 With this release, users can [configure the JVM](userguide/gradle_daemon.html#sec:daemon_jvm_criteria) used to run a Gradle build.